benc-uk/batcomputer/docs/setup.md

 When the deployment is complete (should take about a minute), the URL to the deployed API will be output, which you can copy and use later

 Open the URL in the browser, if you see a 'Not Found' error page that means deployment was successful.

-Append `/info` to the URL and a JSON response will display status info and the model metadata
+Test and try out the model, see [📃 Using The Model](#using-the-model) below

 # What Happens in Azure ML?
 When running the training process you might want to observe what happens in AML, either during or after the run

-Use the Azure Portal and navigate to your AML Workspace:
+Use the [Azure Portal](https://portal.azure.com) and navigate to your AML Workspace:
 - Under **Compute** you should see a single target called "aml-cluster" and the number of nodes.
 It might be resizing and scaling up (e.g. from 0 -> 1) or running with 1 or more nodes (most likely 1)
   - The first time the cluster is used, a Docker image is created with all of the Python packages, this is done automatically but it does take time so expect a 10 minute delay in addition to the training on first run
-  - The cluster will resize down to 0 nodes after an hour, which means no costs are being incurred
+  - The cluster will resize down to 0 nodes after an hour, which means no costs are being incurred, it will automatically scale back up when needed, but this scalling also adds some additional delay
 - Under **Experiments** you should see the name of the experiment, e.g. "batcomputer"
   - Under the experiment you can see a summary & history of all the runs
   - Clicking into a run you can access logs and other details